DiligentGraphics/DiligentSamples/Tutorials/Tutorial21_RayTracing/readme.md

 ## Creating Shader Binding Table

-Another key component of the ray tracing setup is a Shader Binding Table (SBT) that is used to connect the instances in the TLAS with the shaders in ray tracing PSO that will be executed when a ray hits a particular instance.
+Another key component of the ray tracing setup is the Shader Binding Table (SBT) that is used to connect the instances in the TLAS with the shaders in ray tracing PSO that will be executed when a ray hits a particular instance.
 SBT must be created with the same pipeline that will be used with the trace rays command.